webreinvent/vaah-docs/docs/vaahcms-2/backend/roles.md

 </figure>

 ####  Assign Roles to User
-You can view the video attached below to learn how to give a role to a User.
+You can view the video attached below to learn how to give a role to a user.

 <figure class="video_container">
   <iframe src="https://img-v4.getdemo.dev/screenshot/chrome_EiAGS8V1Y5.mp4" frameborder="0" allowfullscreen="true" style="width: 100%; aspect-ratio: 16/9;"> </iframe>